Using “the” with an adjective and no noun most often gives the general meaning of “people who are …”

 1. There is always the in front: you cannot say *Educated have a duty to help others or *An educated has a duty to help others.
 This is an unusual use of the – for some others, see 47.
 Article Errors with Proper Nouns, 89.
 Using “the” with General Meaning and 110.
 Nouns without “the” or “a”.

 2. The combination is grammatically plural even though there is no -s on the adjective (only nouns can show plural meaning with -s).
 This means that when the + ADJECTIVE is the subject of a verb, the verb too must be in a plural form – have in (d), not has (see 12.
-Singular and Plural Verbs for a full discussion of subject-verb “agreement”).
+Singular and Plural Verb Choices for a full discussion of subject-verb “agreement”).

 PRACTICE EXERCISE: “the” + ADJECTIVE